About the department

 - Secure and expand funding for applied, global research that is sponsored by both industry and government.

-Our department is home to 11 full-time faculty – nationally recognized experts in a broad range of research areas.
-From emergency services to Six-Sigma and other quality principles to computer-integrated design and manufacturing, our faculty have published award-winning textbooks and received major awards as recognition of their contributions to the profession.
-Our average research funding per professor ranks among the highest in the college, and provides a testament to the value our professors and students bring in tackling tough, real-world problems at manufacturing organizations such as Ford Motor Company, General Motors, and Arvin Meritor.
+Our department is home to 15 faculty – nationally recognized experts in a broad range of research areas.
+From emergency services to quality principles, cyber-physical systems, computer-integrated design and manufacturing, extended reality, and autonomous logistics, our faculty have published prized papers and textbooks and received major awards as recognition of their contributions to the profession.
+Our average research funding per professor ranks among the highest in the college, providing a testament to the value our professors and students bring in tackling tough, real-world problems at different organizations such as Ford Motor Company, Hikma, and Henry Ford Health System.
+Learn more about our faculty's expertise.

 Our teaching philosophy identifies the industrial engineer as a broadly-trained integration engineer, concerned with enabling complex systems to function effectively.
 The industrial engineer must understand the interaction of the components of a system, and coordinate the flow of materials and information to effectively manage the operation.
 As an industrial engineering professional, you'll play an important role in defining information needs and developing strategies for decision-making based on incomplete knowledge.